Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

 It is important to highlight that these results and discussion apply only to the second term in \eqref{eq:theo_cp}.
 It is possible that a sub-sampling method may not sample core nodes as often, but has a lower mis-classification rate on the sub-graph, leading to a smaller value of the first term in \eqref{eq:theo_cp}, or vice-versa.
-Studying this term is more difficult, especially for methods besides RN, so we leave this as an avenue of future work.
+Finally, we briefly mention why we have not derived results for the other sub-sampler algorithms.
+For RNN, the difficulty is that the number of nodes sampled on each draw is different since we are sampling a node and its neighbors.
+BFS and DFS depend more heavily on the observed graph as opposed to the expected behavior of the nodes, complicating the analysis.
+Lastly, it is difficult to keep track of the visited nodes in RW.
+Deriving the results for these sub-sampling routines is another important avenue of future work.